gillescochez/angular-scrolled/README.md

 ## Options

+### scrolled-direction (default: vertical)

+Set the direction of the scrolling.
+Can be changed dynamically.

 ### scrolled-threshold (default: 0)

 How far from the end of the scrolling area should the function be triggered.
 Can be changed dynamically.